MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 ## Disable app connectors

+> [!NOTE]
+> Before disabling an app connector, make sure you have the connection details available as you will need them if you want to re-enable the connector.

 To disable connected apps:

 1. In the **Connected apps** page, in the relevant row, click the three dots and select **Disable App connector**.